MrDave/StaticJinjaPlus-Dockerized/README.md

 ## Pulling images

-To chek for image updates and/or to download the latest image release use `docker pull`:
+To check for image updates and/or to download the latest image release use `docker pull`:
 ```sh
 docker pull mrdave95/static-jinja-plus:latest  # or other tag
 ```